sgb-io/sweary-linus/rust/README.md

 # Rust

-A basic implementation.
+A ~basic~ terrible (baby's first Rust) implementation.
 Requires Rust installation to compile, but the binary can be run standalone.

+TODO: This generates 1 more 77 occurrences for "stupid", whereas the saved output shows 76.

 ## Compile me